MajorZiploc/sticker_book_moments/README.md

 ### general

-- NEXT: add a confirm modal for quitting the game

 - improve option discoverability. on the thanks_for_playing scene, can add suggestions to the player to up the difficulty or change the quick time event type

 - OSHelper.is_mobile() check doesnt seem to work on mobile browsers on itch.io. currently have a work around where user can select if on mobile in title_scene or options